juvenn/juvenn.github.io/index.md

 would ride bycicle for an hour to visit the library at <a href="http://www.nim.nankai.edu.cn/nim_e/index.htm">Chern Institute of Mathematics</a>, though I ended up reading stories of mathematicians rather than studying mathematics there.
-I have taught myself programming with papers and pencils, and liked playing soccer and tennis.
-I have got a BA in Economics.</p>
+Without a computer, I had taught myself programming with papers and pencils.
+I liked playing soccer and tennis.</p>

+<p>I have got a BA in Economics.</p>

 </section>